sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 #### Redefining a bundle

-In this next example, we flesh out our bundle with a little skeleton content as well as define a like-named bundle directory at a higher precedence.
+In this next example, we flesh out our bundle with a little skeleton content as well as define a like-named bundle directory at higher precedence.

 `# $APPLICATION_DIRECTORY/bundles/FunBundle.ruble/bundle.rb`